 Reservations are strongly recommended for parties of any size!

-The colorfully decorated restaurant features murals by Grand Rapids artist Rolando Mancer and the original tin ceilings and exposed brick add a historic element to the décor.
-If you’re feeling adventuresome for Cinco de Mayo, try their 46-oz house margarita!
+The colorfully-decorated restaurant features murals by Grand Rapids artist Rolando Mancer and the original tin ceilings and exposed brick add a historic element to the décor.

-Less than 5 miles from downtown Grand Rapids, the Beltline Bar, a long-time local favorite that’s been in GR since 1953, features a classic Mexican menu.
-Last year the restaurant served its 5 millionth burrito—a menu favorite that keeps customers coming back year after year.
+Less than five miles from downtown Grand Rapids, the Beltline Bar, a long-time local favorite that’s been in GR since 1953, features a classic Mexican menu.
+The restaurant has served over 5 million burritos—a menu favorite that keeps customers coming back year after year.